Improving teamwork: Psychological safety (1/2)

 What is the secret of successful teams?

-Google spent two years answering this question in Project Aristotle, which examined which factors characterized the most effective teams in the workplace.
-Surprisingly, it is not the collective intelligence of the team members, or the longest duration of work experience.
-A small, but true story helps us uncover this secret:
+Google spent two years answering this question in Project Aristotle , which examined which factors characterize the most effective teams.
+Surprisingly, it is not the bundled intelligence of team members or the longest work experience.
+A little true story helps to uncover the secret:

 Here this question arises: How could the crash have been prevented, if the co-pilot had dared to stand by his opinion?
 This example shows how important the role of psychological safety in the workplace can be for improved teamwork.
-In fact, in their study, Google also recognizes psychological safety recognized as the secret of particularly successful teams.
+In fact, in their study, Google also recognizes psychological safety as the secret of the exceptionally successful teams.

 Psychological safety is the common belief of all members of a team that it is safe (within the team) to take interpersonal risks. ”